 While the actuary believes that the assumptions are reasonable for financial reporting purposes, it should be understood that there is a range of assumptions that could be deemed reasonable that would yield different results.
 Moreover, while the actuary considers the assumption set to be reasonable based on prior plan experience, it should be understood that future plan experience may differ considerably from what has been assumed.

-City of Cranston Fire and Police Post-Retirement Benefits Program a Member of the American Academy of Actuaries, who takes responsibility for the overall appropriateness of the analysis, assumptions and results.
+The report was prepared under the supervision of Daniel Sherman, an Associate of the Society of Actuaries and a Member of the American Academy of Actuaries, who takes responsibility for the overall appropriateness of the analysis, assumptions and results.
 Daniel Sherman is deemed to meet the General Qualification Standard and the basic education and experience requirement in the pension area.
 Based on over twenty years of performing FAS 106 valuations of similar complexity, Mr. Sherman is qualified by experience in retiree medical valuation.
 Daniel Sherman has met the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion contained herein.